sparkhere-sys/wahoo/README.md

 wahoo -S neofetch
 wahoo uninstall neofetch
 ```
+> Note: Running `wahoo install wahoo` causes a segmentation fault.
+This is intentional.
+Do not send me an email about this.

 ## to do for v0.0.3
 things that are done will be ~~crossed out~~